Training and Referrals

 Training

-Our organization serves as a site for hands-on job training, resume-building, and life skills development for youth, unemployed adults, seniors, people transitioning from welfare to work, and people with disabilities.
-Our training partners include the Center for Employment Training (CET), the WEX (Work Experience) program of Goodwill / Shoreline for Workforce Santa Cruz County, the Sueños program of the Santa Cruz County Office of Education, Community Life Services, a confidential youth program of Encompass, and Peninsula Family Services.
+Our organization serves as a site for hands-on job training, resume-building, and life development for youth, unemployed adults, seniors, people transitioning to work, and people with disabilities.
+Our training partners include the Center for Employment Training (CET), the WEX (Work Experience) program of Goodwill / Shoreline for Workforce Santa Cruz County, the Sueños program of Santa Cruz County Office of Education, Community Life Services, a confidential youth program of Encompass, and Peninsula Family Services.
 Volunteers learn about food safety and handling, food inventory management, culinary arts, customer service, workplace behavior and communication, and a variety of “soft” skills, while gaining experience working with a diverse population.
 Long-term volunteers have the opportunity to obtain their California Food Handler Certification.

 Service Learning